PolicyPad: Collaborative Prototyping of LLM Policies: PolicyPad

 \subsubsection{Drafting policy statements}

-Once a group reviews the heuristics at the top of the editor to ensure they have a common understanding of policy desiderata, they are ready to start drafting policy statements.
+Once a group reviews the heuristics at the top of the editor to ensure they have a common understanding of desired policy goals, they are ready to start drafting policy statements.
 These policies address oddities, concerns, and other noteworthy aspects of model behavior they observed and flagged in the scenarios.

 As an example, for a policy on providing responsible financial advice, a user may add a policy statement instructing the model to use \textit{cautious, neutral, and non-prescriptive language} while \textit{always surfacing a brief disclosure of limitations early in the conversation}.
 A couple users may collaboratively draft a policy statement for the model to \textit{defer the user to a licensed adviser or a compliant robo-advice product that meets regulatory obligations}.
 The group can review the policy together and take advantage of the real-time collaborative editing features to further refine each other's statements.